sean-levvel/aws-sa-associate-saac02/README.md

 ## Database Migration Service
 - DMS - managed database migration service
 - runs using replication instance
-- source and destination endpoints point at the physical source and targe databases
+- source and destination endpoints point at the physical source and target databases
 - once endpoint MUST be on AWS
 - Common DB support
-    - MySQL, Aurora, Microsft SQL, MariaDB, MongoDB, PostgreSQL, Oracle, Azure SQL
+    - MySQL, Aurora, Microsoft SQL, MariaDB, MongoDB, PostgreSQL, Oracle, Azure SQL
-- Schema conversion tool SCT can assit with Schema conversion
+- Schema conversion tool SCT can assist with Schema conversion

 # Network Storage

 ## EFS Architecture and DEMO
-- The Elastic File System (EFS) is an AWS managed implementation of NFS which allows for the creation of shared 'filesystems' which can be mounted within multi EC2 instances.
+- The Elastic File System (EFS) is an AWS managed implementation of NFS which allows for the creation of shared 'file systems' which can be mounted within multi EC2 instances.
 - EFS is an implementation of NSFv4
 - private service via mount targets inside a vpc
 - can be access from on-premises - vpn
 - Linux Only Instances
 - General Purpose and Max I/O Performance
 - Bursting and Provisioned throughput modes
 - Storage Class - Standard and Infrequent Access Classes